aryankhatana01/cf-recsys/README.md

     - As a sanity check run ```pip3 install -r requirements.txt``` and make sure the ***Python version is 3.7***

 After running the API go into the frontend folder in a different terminal and start the frontend using ```npm run start```

+A demo of this project can be found here: https://youtu.be/MQSdSy4xQL4